abiantorres/autonomous-vehicles-system-simulation/README.md

 > Still in development phase.

+* 27/03/2018: A basic simulation of the PR2 robot model using a Hoyuko sensor laser.

 ## Dependencies:

 * This proyect should be build correctly in a [Ubuntu Xenial Xerus (16.04)](http://releases.ubuntu.com/16.04/) system.